-Our Innovative Medicines Division researches, develops, manufactures, distributes and sells patented prescription medicines to enhance health outcomes for patients and health-care providers.
+Our Innovative Medicines Division researches, develops, manufactures, distributes and sells patented prescription medicines to enhance health outcomes for patients and healthcare providers.
 Innovative Medicines is organized into two global business units: Novartis Oncology and Novartis Pharmaceuticals.
-Novartis Pharmaceuticals consists of the global business franchises Ophthalmology, Immunology and Dermatology, Neuroscience, Respiratory, Cardio-Metabolic and Established Medicines.
+Novartis Pharmaceuticals consists of the global business franchises

+Ophthalmology; Neuroscience; Immunology, Hepatology and Dermatology; Respiratory; Cardio-Metabolic; and Established Medicines.

-Our Sandoz Division develops, manufactures, distributes and sells prescription medicines, as well as pharmaceutical active substances that are not protected by valid and enforceable third-party patents.
-Sandoz is organized globally in three franchises: Retail Generics, Anti-Infectives, and Biopharmaceuticals.
+Our Sandoz Division develops, manufactures, distributes and sells prescription medicines as well as pharmaceutical active substances that are not protected by valid and enforceable third-party patents.
+Sandoz is organized globally into three franchises: Retail Generics, Anti-Infectives and Biopharmaceuticals.
 In Retail Generics, Sandoz develops, manufactures and markets active ingredients and finished dosage forms of pharmaceuticals to third parties.
 Retail Generics includes the areas of cardiovascular, central nervous system, dermatology, gastrointestinal and hormonal therapies, metabolism, oncology, ophthalmics, pain, and respiratory, as well as finished dosage form anti-infectives sold to third parties.
-In Anti-Infectives, Sandoz manufactures active pharmaceutical ingredients and intermediates-mainly antibiotics-for internal use by Retail Generics and for sale to third party customers.
+In Anti-Infectives, Sandoz manufactures and supplies active pharmaceutical ingredients and intermediates - mainly antibiotics - for internal use by Retail Generics and for sale to third-party customers.
 In Biopharmaceuticals, Sandoz develops, manufactures and markets protein- or other biotechnology-based products, including biosimilars, and provides biotechnology manufacturing services to other companies.